thiagofigcosta/OS-X-ACPI-Battery-Driver/README.md

 ### Change Log:

+2017-10-01 v1.81.4

+- add kernel flag "abm_firstpolldelay" to allow override of FirstPollDelay with simple kernel flag entry (config.plist/Boot/Arguments).
+For example, to set FirstPollDelay to 16000 (16 seconds), use abm_firstpolldelay=16000

 2017-09-01 v1.81.3

 - Revert more 10.13 changes when running 10.12 and earlier (runtime checks).
 These changes are an attempt to solve issue #22